emmatz-pattersonvf/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to unnecessary complexity, harder-to-maintain code, and potentially worse performance.
 It's important to first write clear, correct code that meets requirements, and then optimize only if profiling indicates a specific bottleneck.

+# 2023-12-15
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+Focus on writing clean, maintainable code first and optimize only when necessary.